justinrichardsmusic/PGEv2_Extensions/README.md

 You can see a short demo of them all in use here: https://youtu.be/6bDGzZmgyP8

-Also a specific demo just for the animaotor here: https://youtu.be/TffYO8NZ104
+Also a specific demo just for the animator here: https://youtu.be/TffYO8NZ104

 olcPGEX_ResourceManager.h